mattyschell/NYC_Landmass/README.md

 3. Dissolve any new internal boundaries

 4. (optional) Simplify the shapes to remove coordinates.
-In our case this step was motivated by a limitation in Oracle Spatial on the total number of ordinates, around one million (ie 500,000 vertices) allowed in a single sdo_ordinate_array.
+In earlier interations of this dataset this step was motivated by a limitation in Oracle Spatial on the total number of ordinates, around one million (ie 500,000 vertices) allowed in a single sdo_ordinate_array.
+This limitation doesn't exist in PostGIS.

 5. (optional) Dissolve again for polygons with new spatial interactions after simplification.